Voice Tank

 Room conditions:

-Room requires controlled lighting.
-A white painted floor beneath the tank allows the ripple pattern to be more visible
+room requires controlled lighting while a white painted floor beneath the tank allows the ripple pattern to be more visible

 Dimensions: